wsbankenstein/aureus/README.md

 ## Installing packages
 `aureus -S` (for **S**ync, like in pacman) gives you a lovely searchable package list. find the one you want and press Enter to install it!

-or, if you already know the name of the package you want to install, `aureus -S pkgname` just installs it.
+or, if you already know the name of the packages you want to install, `aureus -S pkg1 pkg2 pkg3...` just installs them.

 ## Updating packages
 `aureus -U` (for **U**pgrade) updates all AUR packages that have newer versions available on the AUR.